Sch3lzin/Sch3lzin/README.md

 ## About me

-- 💻 I am a beginner in programming
+- 💻 I'm a programming student

-- 📚 I'm currently learning Front-end
+- 📚 I'm currently learning C#

 - 📍 Today, I live in Brazil